 - Celebrate kindness within the school and the home.

-This program is currently being implemented in the elementary schools in Snoqualmie Valley School District, with future plans to enter the Riverview School District.
+This program is currently in all elementary schools in Snoqualmie Valley School District, with future plans to enter the Riverview School District.

 In our community, this program fosters the foundational efforts towards creating and supporting a positive climate.

 Through the #BeKindSV campaign, our community (individuals, families, and organizations):

 - Engage in community-wide activities and events that supports this campaign.